w3c/cogai/WebNNM/README.md

 **Layer**: A module or processing unit within the model that performs a specific transformation on its input data.
 Layers can be divided into sublayers, as a means to modularise the network architecture.

-**Non-sequential Layers**: e.g. *residual networks* with skip connections, *inception networks* that apply in parallel several different types of convolutions with a max-pooling operation, *U-Net* with encoder-decoder networks as used for image segmentation, *dense networks* which connect *every layer to every other layer* in a feed-forward fashion.
+**Non-sequential Layers**: e.g. *residual networks* with skip connections, *inception networks* that apply in parallel several different types of convolutions with a max-pooling operation, *U-Net* with encoder-decoder networks as used for image segmentation, *dense networks* where every neuron in one layer is connected to every single neuron in the following layer.
+Skip connections are essential for networks with many layers as a means to avoid vanishing gradients that inhibit training.

 **Tensor:** A multi-dimensional array used to represent data (input, output, parameters) in a neural network.
 The array items are associated with a data type.
 WebNN supports the following datatypes: float32, float16, int32, uint32, int8, uint8, int4, and uint4.
 Training typically benefits from higher precision (like float32) to maintain numerical stability during millions of tiny weight updates, whereas inference can often be "quantized" to lower precision (like int8 or float16) to maximize speed and reduce memory usage without significantly hurting accuracy.